sukunis/OMERO.openlink/README.md

 ### Installation *Create_OpenLink.py*:

-Download *Create_OpenLink.py* and open it to add your specifications under the configuration section:
+Download *Create_OpenLink.py* located in *omero-openlink/omero_openlink/scripts/omero/* and open it to add your specifications under the configuration section:

 ```
 #-------------------------------------------------